slact/ngx_lua_select_module/README.md

 ```

 ### Caveats
- - If you plan on being absolutely sure your socket reads and writes don't yield the Lua thread after the `select()` reports the sockets as ready, set their timeouts to `1` in Openresty. `0` would be nice but Openresty ignores it, so `1` is good enough.
+ - If you plan on being absolutely sure your socket reads and writes don't yield the Lua thread after the `ngx_select()` reports the sockets as ready, set their timeouts to `1` in Openresty. `0` would be nice but Openresty ignores it, so `1` is good enough.
 (The thread actually yields with this timeout but then resumes immediately after)
  - Only implemented for the Lua stream module, not HTTP. (ask me if you want this done)
  - Only supported for TCP sockets, not UDP.
 Openresty makes it hard to guess what type a given socket is without making syscalls.
 (Can be implemented as an ugly hack.
 I'm not opposed to ugly hacks, mind you, so ask me if you want this done)